 recalcitrant porker, which was usually inhaling a neighbor’s garden or devouring somebody’s chickens.

 On this particular day, as soon as Amarante had safely landed his crippled frame on a stool in the huge empty Frontier Bar and fixed a

 baleful bloodshot eye on the owner, eighty-eight-year-old Tranquilino Jeantete, he said in Spanish (he did not speak English, or read or write in either language): “Jose Mondragon is irrigating his old man’s beanfield over there on the west side.”

 And by noon, many citizens engaged in various local enterprises were talking excitedly to each other about how

 feisty little Joe Mondragon had gone and diverted the water illegally into his parents’ no-account beanfield.

-a group of diverse companies under common ownership and run as a single organization
+a group of diverse companies under common ownership

 But once the corporate

 conglomerate was established, Ladd Devine the Third had been the perfect man to tone down the operation and keep it barging along smoothly; and also, incidentally, to build it into something really powerful.